KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 \bar{t})`, the actual measurement will produce a random realization {math}`(x_i, y_i, E_i, t_i)` drawn from a four-dimensional probability distribution {math}`(x, y, E, t)`.
 We can measure that probability distribution by doing repeated measurements in a well-controlled experimental situation.
 E.g., we can put a strongly collimated radioactive source in front of the crystal, which sends photons with the same known energy into the crystal at the same known position.
 This experiment would provide us the distribution for {math}`x`, {math}`y` and {math}`E`.
 The time resolution can be determined in several ways, e.g. by activating the PMT’s with light emitting diodes.
 The resolution on {math}`x` and {math}`y` is often called the *intrinsic resolution*.

 If we plot all the measurements in a histogram, we will see the distribution.
 Usually the distribution is approximately Gaussian, and can be characterized by its standard deviation σ.
-Often one specifies the full width at half maximum (FWHM) instead (figure [10](#fig:fwhm)).
+Often one specifies the full width at half maximum (FWHM) instead
+([](#fig:fwhm)).
 It is easy to show that for a Gaussian, the FWHM {math}`= 2 \sqrt{2 \ln 2} \sigma`.
 This leads to a useful rule of thumb: *any detail smaller than the FWHM is lost during the measurement*.

 :::{figure} figs/fig_fwhm.pdf
 :name: fig:fwhm